bmcmahan2016/cs-269-SLG/README.md

 Com Sci 269 Subject Line Generation Project

 # Files:

+Note: all of our notebooks are originlated in running in Google Collab, we made modifications to make it can run in your local computer.

 `BART_training.ipynb`: the notebook that train the BART model using training data

 `t5_training.ipynb`: the notebook that train the T5 model using training data